No. 187 Squadron RAF

 No. 187 Squadron RAF was a Royal Air Force Squadron that was a transport unit towards the end of World War II.

 History

 Formation in World War I

 The squadron formed on 1 April 1918 as a night training unit and disbanded in 1919 without acquiring its own aircraft.

 Formation in World War II

 The squadron reformed on 1 February 1945 at RAF Merryfield and equipped with Halifax transport aircraft.
 It then equipped with Dakotas for trooping flights to India and then destinations in Europe including Bari, Italy.
 The squadron disbanded in Austria on 1 November 1946 upon renumbering as No. 53 Squadron RAF.

 Postwar period

+On 7 February 1952 No. 2 Home Ferry Unit was established at Aston Down.
+On 1 February 1953 the unit was renamed No. 187 Squadron.

-The squadron reformed on 1 February 1953 when the No.2 Home Ferry Unit was numbered as 187 Squadron and it ferried aircraft in the UK and to Germany before it was finally disbanded on 2 September 1957.
+The squadron ferried aircraft in the UK and to Germany before it was finally disbanded on 2 September 1957.